CybernetHacker14/OpenGL/README.md

 # OpenGL
 A C++ project to learn basics of OpenGL.
-Using version control for backing stuff up.
+Technologies: Visual Studio 2019.

-Using Cherno's Tutorials for reference.
+Using Cherno's tutorials as reference.